RRC-2024-OM/ISD_Project_Assignment_1/README.md

 Each BankAccount subclass contains a private strategy instance.
 The get_service_charge method calls this instance to compute service charges, keeping the logic modular and easily adjustable.

+#### Observer Patterns

+The observer patterns is used to notify the user about account activities.

+1. **Observer** : An abstract class that defines one common place where all notification.
+2. **Subject** : A class that maintains the list of observers and there notifications.
+3. **Client** : Implements the observer.
+4. **BankAccount** : Implements the subject and notifies its observes of any activity.

+With the use of observer patterns, the application ensure that client will get notifications of important activities.